JavierTovar19/Uart-_FPGA/Chapter-4:-26-bit-counter.md

 The behaviour of the component is described inside the **always @(posedge clk)** block, that line indicates that everything described within this block, will be evaluated each time a **rising edge** comes in, from the clk signal.
 When a rising edge arrives, the data register is incremented by 1, (and is output, through the component's output).

-Every counter, regardless of the amount of bit it has, is built this way.
+Every counter, regardless of the amount of bits it has, is built this way.
 If we want it to have 20 bits, we just have to change the 25 number to 19 in the data register definition.

 ## Synthesis into the FPGA

-The 4 most significant bits, (data[25], data[24], data[23] y data[22]) will be connected to the pins of the FPGA that are connected to the LEDs.
+The 4 most significant bits, (data[25], data[24], data[23] and data[22]) will be connected to the pins of the FPGA that are connected to the LEDs.
 The iCEstick clock comes from pin 21, so we'll connect that to the clk signal of our counter.

 ![Image 2](https://github.com/Obijuan/open-fpga-verilog-tutorial/raw/master/tutorial/ICESTICK/T04-counter/images/counter-2.png)